Tunnel collapse renews safety concerns about nuclear site

-RICHLAND, Wash.
-(AP) — The collapse of an underground tunnel containing radioactive waste that forced workers at the Hanford Nuclear Reservation to shelter in place is the latest incident to raise safety concerns at the sprawling site that made plutonium for nuclear bombs for decades after World War II.
+Hanford, located in southcentral Washington state, has about 9,000 employees and most of them were told to stay home Wednesday, Henderson said.

+A 400-square foot (37 square meters) section of the tunnel roof was discovered to have collapsed Tuesday morning, forcing thousands of workers to shelter-in-place for several hours.

-Officials detected no release of radiation Tuesday and no workers were injured, said Randy Bradbury, a spokesman for the Washington state Department of Ecology.
+Officials have detected no release of radiation and no workers were injured in the collapse of the unoccupied tunnel, Henderson said.

+The rail tunnel was built in 1956 out of timber, concrete and steel, and topped by eight feet of dirt.
+It was 360 feet long (109.73 meters).

+Radioactive materials were brought into the tunnel by rail cars for about a decade.
+The tunnel was sealed in 1965, with eight rail cars loaded with nuclear waste stored inside.

+“The longer it takes to clean up Hanford, the higher the risk will be to workers, the public and the environment,” Wyden said.

+Hanford, built by the Manhattan Project in World War II, contains the nation’s greatest volume of radioactive waste left over from the production of plutonium for nuclear weapons.
+The most dangerous are 56 million gallons of waste stored in 177 aging underground storage tanks, some of which have leaked.

-No workers were inside the tunnel when it collapsed, causing soil on the surface above to sink 2 to 4 feet (half to 1.2 meters) over a 400 square foot (37 square meters) area, officials said.
+The tunnel roof collapse caused soil on the surface above to sink 2 to 4 feet (half to 1.2 meters) over a 400 square foot (37 square meters) area, officials said.

-The tunnels are hundreds of feet long, with about 8 feet (2.4 meters) of soil covering them, the U.S. Department of Energy said.

 The anti-nuclear group Beyond Nuclear said the incident helped show “radioactive waste management is out of control.”